-The One Health concept recognizes that the human health is tightly connected to the health of animals and the environment.
-Animal feed, human food, animal and human health and environmental contamination are all closely linked.
-The study of infectious agents that may cross these barriers is the main focus of the new One Health European Joint Programme (EJP), which is a novel H2020 scheme supported by the EU.
+The One Health concept recognises that human health is tightly connected to the health of animals and the environment, for example that animal feed, human food, animal and human health, and environmental contamination are closely linked.
+Therefore the study of infectious agents that may cross species and environmental barriers to move between these compartments is imperative.

 In line with the “Prevent-Detect-Respond” concept, the OHEJP reinforces collaboration between institutes by enhancing transdisciplinary cooperation and integration of activities, through the dedicated Joint Research Projects, Joint Integrative Project and education and training in the fields of Foodborne Zoonoses (FBZ), Antimicrobial Resistance (AMR) and Emerging Threats (ET).

 OHEJP: Collaboration and Integration across Europe